vitalif/vitastor/docs/usage/security.en.md

 ### Configuring OSD transport encryption

-You need 2 certificates: one for OSDs and one for signing all client certificates.
+You need 3 certificates: one for OSDs, one for signing client certificates and one for signing administrator certificates.
 For OSDs, you can use a self-signed certificate (osd_ca.crt) or a separate certificate (osd.crt) signed by a trusted osd_ca.crt certificate.
-For clients, you must use separate certificates signed by a common trusted (client_ca.crt).
+For clients, you must use separate certificates signed by a common CA certificate (client_ca.crt).
+One more CA certificate (admin_ca.crt) is required for signing administrator certificates.

 Add to the Vitastor configuration on OSD servers:
 - use_perms: true
 - osd_ca: osd_ca.crt
 - client_ca: client_ca.crt
+- admin_ca: admin_ca.crt
 - osd_cert: osd_ca.crt
 - osd_pkey: osd_ca.key